cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/DesignNotes.md

 - arena
   - startContest
   - rules - todo: not sure if this is shared state
-  - zonePainting (including "clear arena zone")
+  - zonePainting - mvp. (including "clear arena zone")
   - all